Ares-Developers/Ares-docs/new/urbancombattrenches.rst

 You can now specify which infantries are allowed to enter into a building.

+:tagdef:`[BuildingType]CanBeOccupiedBy=list of InfantryTypes`
-:[BuildingType]CanBeOccupiedBy= (list of InfantryTypes): Lists the units which are allowed to enter to this building.
+  Lists the units which are allowed to enter to this building.

 .. index:: Buildings; Specifying the occupants of a building.